rickywrq/check-GPU/cpsl-tutorial/VNC_Connection/README.md

 ## About
 For security and VPN firewall reasons, we ask you to connect to the VNC via SSH tunneling.

+How this works:
+* Usually, VNC listens to connections at port 590X, where X is a number for the VNC connection.
+However, such ports are blocked by the IT off campus for security reasons.
+* How to bypass this port?
+Use ssh.
+* The ssh port 22 is open for all to use.
+Instead of connection to the vncserver via port 590X, we can re-direct or forward the port 590X and the network traffic in this port to your own computer via the ssh port 22.

 ## Preparation
 ***If you don't know any of the following, please talk with me.***